nginxinc/nginx-azure-workshops/labs/lab11/readme.md

     ```

-    Submit your Nginx Configuration.
+    Submit your NGINX Configuration.

-### Test your Nginx Global Data Center Routing
+### Test your NGINX Global Data Center Routing

 Check your the GeoIP2 lookups and the HTTP Redirect to the correct Continent / Data Center as follows:

 1. Using curl, test your new /dctest location block, verify the HTTP Redirect to each Continent's FQDN.
-You are looking at the HTTP Headers to see how Nginx is Redirecting and routing your requests:
+You are looking at the HTTP Headers to see how NGINX is Redirecting and routing your requests:

     ```bash
     curl -IL http://geo.example.com/dctest